To access a shared folder on your network from Linux Mint, it must be mounted to the local Linux filesystem. Getting the read/

 SHARE-IP is the IP address of the system which has the shared folder.
 (You should also be able to use its name, however on my system the name wouldn't resolve and rather than fixing that issue I just used the IP instead.)
 SHARE-PATH is the shared folder name or path.

-The uid and gid parameters mean the mounted directory will be owned by you (the current Linux user) and the www-data Linux usergroup.
+parameters mean the mounted directory will be owned by you (the current Linux user) and the www-data

 This network share will remain mounted until the next reboot.
 See below for persistent mounts.